Holmdel Horn Antenna: Description

 The horn antenna at Bell Telephone Laboratories in Holmdel, New Jersey, was constructed on Crawford Hill in 1959 to support Project Echo, the National Aeronautics and Space Administration's passive communications satellites, which used large aluminized plastic balloons (satellite balloon) as reflectors to bounce radio signals from one point on the Earth to another.

 The antenna is 50 ft in length with a radiating aperture of 20 by 20 ft and is constructed of aluminum.
 The antenna's elevation wheel, which surrounds the midsection of the horn, is 30 ft in diameter and supports the structure's weight using rollers mounted on a base frame.
 All axial or thrust loads are taken by a large ball bearing at the narrow apex end of the horn.
 The horn continues through this bearing into the equipment building or cab.
 The ability to locate receiver equipment at the horn apex, thus eliminating the noise contribution of a connecting line, is an important feature of the antenna.
 A radiometer for measuring the intensity of radiant energy is located in the cab.

 The triangular base frame of the antenna is made from structural steel.
 It rotates on wheels about a center pintle ball bearing on a turntable track 30 ft in diameter.
 The track consists of stress-relieved, planed steel plates individually adjusted to produce a track that is flat to about 1/64 in.
 The faces of the wheels are cone-shaped to minimize contact friction.
 A tangential force of 100 pounds (400 N) is sufficient to start the antenna rotating on the turntable.
 The antenna beam can be directed to any part of the sky using the turntable for azimuth adjustments and the elevation wheel to change the elevation angle or altitude above the horizon.

 Except for the steel base frame, which a local steel company made, the Holmdel Laboratory shops fabricated and assembled the antenna under the direction of Mr. H. W. Anderson, who also collaborated on the design.
 Assistance in the design was also given by Messrs.
 R. O'Regan and S. A. Darby.
 Construction of the antenna was completed under the direction of Arthur Crawford.

 When not in use, the turntable azimuth sprocket drive is disengaged, allowing the structure to "weathervane" and seek a position of minimum wind resistance.
 The antenna was designed to withstand winds of 100 mph, and the entire structure weighs 18 short tons (16 tonnes).

 A plastic clapboarded utility shed 10 by 20 ft with two windows, a double door, and a sheet-metal roof, is located on the ground next to the antenna.
 This structure houses equipment and controls for the antenna and is included as a part of the designation as a National Historic Landmark.

-The antenna has not been used for several decades.